-Our firm is deeply committed to providing impactful pro bono legal assistance to individuals and organizations in need across a broad range of constitutional, civil rights and public interest matters.
+Paul, Weiss is committed to providing impactful pro bono legal assistance to individuals and organizations in need across a broad range of constitutional, civil rights and other public interest matters.

 Paul, Weiss and co-counsel the ACLU filed a class action seeking damages on behalf of thousands of traumatized children and parents harmed by the Trump administration’s separation of families at the southern border. » more

 Paul, Weiss, The Legal Aid Society and CCR won a preliminary injunction, the first nationally, blocking the Trump Administration’s proposed “public charge” rule. » more

 A Paul, Weiss team recently secured the freedom of a pro bono client who was wrongfully convicted in 1996 of a murder he did not commit after 15 years fighting on his behalf.

 Paul, Weiss and the Center for Reproductive Rights recently won a Fifth Circuit appeal of Mississippi's 15-week abortion ban. » more

 Paul, Weiss recently filed an amicus brief supporting reproductive rights on behalf of legal professionals. » more

 Paul, Weiss and co-counsel recently blocked Missouri’s 8-week abortion ban.

 In a landmark decision, the Connecticut Supreme Court ruled that the families of victims of the 2012 Sandy Hook Elementary School shooting could sue the manufacturers, distributors and sellers of the military assault rifle used by the shooter.
 An amicus brief by Paul, Weiss and co-counsel the Giffords Law Center was heavily cited in the decision.

 Awards & Recognition